top of page

 A bit about myself

-I believe that we as individuals are complex mixtures of our histories and circumstances but that there is a significant amount of choice available to make new decisions and to become the people we most want to be.
-I like to think we all have a unique essence that gets obscured over time as we navigate life's stressors.
+I believe that we are each complex mixtures of our histories and circumstances but that there is a significant amount of choice available to become the people we want to be.
+I like to think we all have a unique essence that can become lost over time as we navigate life's stressors.
 As a therapist, it's part of my job to hold space for confusion, restlessness, anxiety and even depression and despair.
-Somatic (body based techniques) and mindfulness can help bring our attention and loving awareness back to ourselves and our needs; emotion-focused techniques help us identify buried truths and sensations that need to be honored and processed; a psychodynamic lens can support an exploration of childhood - revealing lost parts of ourselves that are essential to our well-being.
-And it's all an ongoing learning (and unburdening) process!